NCIP/gdc-docs/docs/Data/Release_Notes/Data_Release_Notes.md

 ### Known Issues and Workarounds

+* One methylation aliquot from the TCGA-COAD project, XXXX, was not added to the portal and will be added in a future release.
-* The clinical supplement for TARGET-ALL-P1 is not currently available due to XXXXX.
+* The clinical supplement for TARGET-ALL-P1 is not currently available.
+It will be made available in a future release.
 * Copy number variations currently do not appear in the Exploration page.
 This will be restored in a future release.
 * Mutations from SomaticSniper were erroneously labelled as LOH (loss of heterozygosity).
 This affects the VCF files, MAF files, and may cause SomaticSniper mutations to be absent from ensemble MAFs.
 * The slide image viewer does not display properly for 14 slides, which are identified [here](missing_tiling.txt).
 The full slide image can be downloaded as an SVS file.